zachpino/sensor-service-ecology/week06/readme.md

 https://api.census.gov/data/2017/acs/acs5?get=NAME,B01001_001E&for=tract:*&in=county:031&in=state:17&key=...
 ```

 Continue working on your CTA brief, and use census data as a potential shortcut to some demographic insights.
-Use [this tool](census_cta.zip) as explored in class to visualize Chicago census tracts.
+Use [this mapping tool](census_cta.zip) as explored in class to visualize Chicago census tracts.

 If that folder is **unzipped to your desktop**, use these commands in Terminal to launch the tool.